jjjhenriksen/jjjhenriksen.github.io/blog/Work-Units.md

 - Is the task meant to support your recovery?

 ## Calculate Work Unit disbursement and accrual
+Now that all of your tasks are allocated, calculating how many Work Units a day, or even a week, takes is simple.

 ### What is the sustainable range of Work Units one should 'spend' or 'complete' in one day?
+There is no universal daily Work Unit limit.
+Completing Work Units and determining your range is covered in the [weekly or monthly recap](#weekly-or-monthly-recap).
+For the purposes of clarity, a sustainable daily range is the amount of Work Units you can complete:
+- Without next-day strain or cognitive fog
+- Without 'borrowing heavily' from the following day

+Your 'baseline' will determine the range.
+Further, the baseline is never static.
+It reflects your current health, sleep quality, environmental stability, and cumulative load.
+Work Unit completion should be dynamically allocated.

+It is important to note that in my personal implementation of the Work Unit system, the baseline is based on a weekly rolling average of activities I've completed.
+This allows the model to reflect real-world performance rather than theoretical capacity.
+Over time, the baseline will change to reflect what the user's true stable operating range is.

+### Mathematical formulae
+To start, the *base* Work Unit allocation is:
+`Daily Load = Σ (Task WU allocations)`[^3]

 ## Weekly or monthly recap